Find Senior Living Near You

 Mortgage refinancing today is a little different than it used to be.

 Because of the mortgage meltdown that affected borrowers and creditors, qualifying for a refinance or even a reverse mortgage can be more difficult.
 Seniors may find additional difficulty because of their limited, fixed income.
-In addition to traditional sources, there are a number of federal programs out there that can help.
+In addition to traditional sources, there are a number of federal programs out there that can help secure refinancing and mortgages for seniors.

 So whether you need a lower payment, cash to pay bills, or just want to avoid foreclosure, we’ll show you some of your options.